 Tax Loss Harvesting

-AlphaGlider utilizes tax loss harvesting strategies to defer your tax payments.
+AlphaGlider utilizes tax loss harvesting strategies in combination with specific tax lot identification to minimize and defer your tax payments.
 We monitor opportunities to realize capital losses in your taxable investment account in order to offset your taxable capital gains, and potentially a portion of your ordinary income.

 Upon selling a security that has a capital loss, we replace it with another security that will behave similarly, buy not substantially identically, to the security we sold so as to maintain your portfolio's optimal asset allocation.
 After the 30-day wash sale period expires, we then swap back to the original security.